WyattBlair77/digits_from_scratch/README.md

 You'll first need to download the extended MNIST (EMNIST) dataset created by Chris Crawford, which can be found here: https://www.kaggle.com/crawford/emnist
 You only need to download the emnist-digits-train.csv and the emnist-digits-test.csv files.
 Be sure to add these files to the digits_from_scratch folder.
+Then go to line 10 of the python file and update the path variable so the code can find these files.
 The code should run from there.

 Acknowledgments